Have you ever felt like decorating your house for each season was just craziness? Like it was just way too much work? All mess and no fun?

 How about our giganterrific (look at me, making up words!)
 Homesense tray for starters.
 It has held many things…

-Including a plethora of candles (most found at Ikea) we added last fall (and to which in the winter we added some greenery).
+Including a plethora of candles (most found at Ikea) we added one fall (and to which in the winter we added some greenery).

-For fall this year, we added a faux berry/leaf garland we had on hand from Dollarama, as well as a few baby boo white pumpkins from the grocery store.
+For fall last year, we added a faux berry/leaf garland we had on hand from Dollarama, as well as a few baby boo white pumpkins from the grocery store.

 Our cheapy ($10) Superstore bread basket was updated for fall too – by mixing our Cinderella Pumpkins in with the pine cones and fake berries!